arturguimaraes/frontend-assessment-auto-complete/questions.md

 1. **What is the difference between Component and PureComponent?
 Give an example where it might break my app.**

-The Component does not implement the shouldComponentUpdate() method, and the PureComponent does.
-Because of this, Component calls the render() method behind the scenes every time states or props are updated.
+The Component does not implement the `shouldComponentUpdate()` method, and the PureComponent does.
+Because of this, Component calls the `render()` method behind the scenes every time states or props are updated.
 With that being said, PureComponent is more efficient because it compares the old state with the new one, and prevents unnecessary re-renders.

 But this comparison is very basic, so if we have more complex states, nested properties, etc., it might break the app.

 2. **Context + ShouldComponentUpdate might be dangerous.
 Why is that?**

-This combination is dangerous because the context bypasses the shouldComponentUpdate() method.
+This combination is dangerous because the context bypasses the `shouldComponentUpdate()` method.
 So sometimes the component might miss a state update.
-To resolve this, use React.memo.
+To resolve this, use `React.memo`.

 3. **Describe 3 ways to pass information from a component to its PARENT.**